katelynnrachel/ckids_fred_morstatter/README.md

 3. It is normal for some directories to be empty (means the person had no tweets about them)
 4. The commands above are for Macs, and may not work for Windows

+Google Colab
+An alternative to Jupyter Notebook is Google Colab, which does not require any environment configurations.
+So if you have trouble getting code to work on Jupyter Notebook, try Google Colab.

 Notes on false positives:
 https://docs.google.com/document/d/1BehM1QP6t1GnvGrIsZwk2aThciWTu1pST1QDctO2sE8/edit